hashicorp/terraform/website/source/docs/internals/providers/resource-data.html.md

 overrides any values set in the state, and every time you call `Set`, it overrides everything else.

-`ResourceData` often gets confused for either the state or the config, but it’s important to realise that it’s a step removed from these concepts, and is used more as an understanding of what the infrastructure _should_ be.
+`ResourceData` often gets confused for either the state or the config, but it's important to realise that it's a step removed from these concepts, and is used more as an understanding of what the infrastructure _should_ be.

 ## Retrieving Properties

 To retrieve properties from `ResourceData`, use the `Get` or `GetOk` methods.
 `Get` takes a property name or address (e.g., `myprop.0.value`) and returns it as an `interface{}`.
-It’s important to note that the framework will always guarantee consistency about the underlying type of that `interface{}`.
-If the key doesn’t exist in your schema, `Get` returns `nil`.
+It's important to note that the framework will always guarantee consistency about the underlying type of that `interface{}`.
+If the key doesn't exist in your schema, `Get` returns `nil`.
 If the key exists in your schema, but not in the config, `Get` returns the empty value for that type.

 `ResourceData` also has a `GetOk` method that functions identically to its `Get` method, but with an extra return parameter.
 The new return parameter returns `true` if the property is set to a non-zero value, but with caveats.
-This is where it’s important to remember that `ResourceData` is an amalgamation of input sources; providers cannot determine whether the property is set in the config, in the state, in the diff, or by using `ResourceData.Set`.
+This is where it's important to remember that `ResourceData` is an amalgamation of input sources; providers cannot determine whether the property is set in the config, in the state, in the diff, or by using `ResourceData.Set`.
 The only information providers have available to them is that the property has been set